Time is timeless and knowledge priceless if you believe you are the breath of life versus the embodiment of life. – Cindy Blackstock

 In my family’s experience, modern doctors rarely make the connection between sensory stress and a child’s digestive and behavioral problems.
 In the case of my children, modern medicine approaches to health have been a disaster and my children have often had to suffer the dire consequence of doctors’ ignorance about HSP health.
 For example, my youngest son has been exposed to antibiotics for conditions that I now understand did not warrant it as they caused by anxieties from sensory processing stresses.
 In the process, his intensely sensitive digestive system has been greatly compromised which has in turn affected his mental health.

 He is not the only one, Elizabeth Kenny in a TEDMED 2014 talks describes her horrifying experience with the medical system.
-Over a period of 18 months she was put on series of anti-depressants, anti-anxieties and other drugs, which poisoned her towards great mental distress[ii].
-Some people simply do not react well to these treatments, and this is even more so of highly sensitive children.
+Over a period of 18 months she was put on series of antidepressants, anti-anxieties and other drugs, which poisoned her towards great mental distress[vii].
+Some people simply do not react well to these treatments, and this is even more so for highly sensitive children.